 Flow visualizing gives teams a clear understanding of how value travels.
 Defining the parts of the value stream is essential for Lean transformation as it can surface inefficiencies blocking the flow of value to the customer.

 This is a well-known method of workflow management that allows teams to visualize, prioritize, and improve upon their work.
 Kanban helps project teams to use the power of visual information by working with boards and cards.

 Handy online Kanban boards help managers to stay up to date on all relevant work information at a glance.
 And there is no need to interrupt the team for information about status, bottlenecks, and blockers.

 How Lean Helps to Prevent Fatal Project Mistakes

 Lean principles may help project managers to avoid or mitigate situations that might otherwise lead to project failures.

-The list of the common project pitfalls that Lean thinking can help to avoid includes:
+Here is the list of common project pitfalls that Lean thinking can help to avoid.

-- Scope creep – when the value of your project is increased but corresponding changes in budgeting don’t account for the increased value.
+- Scope creep: When the value of your project increases but corresponding changes in budgeting don’t account for the increased value.

 - Lack of a communication plan.
 Without effective communication, your project runs the risk of wasting time and resources on time-consuming approvals and value mismatches.